theEmperorofDaiViet/skill-sharing-website/README.md

 </p>

 # About The Project
-The skill-sharing website from chapter 21 the famous book about JS - "Eloquent JavaScript", with a few additional features.
+The skill-sharing website from chapter 21 of the famous book about JS - "Eloquent JavaScript", with a few additional features.

 <p align="center">
     <img src="public\images\cover.jpg" width="175">